-Leveraging our comprehensive information access and robust data analytics capabilities as well as our leadership in the market, we also offer promotion services based on influential enterprise and property rankings and industry reports on select key topics that we disseminate to China's real estate participants.
+Leveraging our comprehensive information access and robust data analytics capabilities as well as our leadership in the market, we also offer promotion services based on influential industry reports on select key topics that we disseminate to China's real estate participants.
 Our online marketing portal, on the other hand, features a comprehensive reservoir of commercial property listings, covering substantially all major cities in China.